Bismillah ar-Rahman ar-Raheem. I begin with the name of Allah, the Most Gracious, the Most Merciful.

 In English the word mercy has several meanings including compassion, forgiveness, kindness, and tenderness.
-In Arabic, the term for mercy is rahmah; Ar-Rahman and Ar-Raheem, two of the most important names of Allah derive from this root word.
+It means in Arabic rahmah; Ar-Rahman and Ar-Raheem, two of the most important names of Allah derive from this root word.

 The Mercy of Allah is that ethereal quality that also embodies gentleness, care, consideration, love and forgiveness.
 When these qualities are observable in this world, they are a mere reflection of Allah’s mercy towards His creation.

-This is a sign of the unique connection between Allah’s mercy and the womb.
+This is a sign of the unique connection between the mercy of Allah and the womb.
 Allah nurtures and shelters us, just as the womb nurtures and shelters the unborn child.
 In the Quran, in the authentic Sunnah and throughout the world there are many signs of Allah’s mercy to His creation.

 Allah sent Prophets and Messengers to guide us and help us to remain on His straight path leading to eternal Paradise.

-All the Prophets and Messengers were mortal, human beings, sent to different nations at different times but proclaimed the same message – worship One God and not to associate anything or anyone with Him.
+All the Prophets and Messengers were mortal, human beings, sent to different nations at different times.
+They proclaimed the same message – to worship One God and not to associate anything or anyone with Him.
 They showed the people the best way to live and lead a life that would give them success and happiness in this life and in the next.

-Prophet Muhammad being the last of them, was sent to all of humankind.
-He was sent with a message that was suitable for all people, in all places, at all times.
+Allah sent Prophet Muhammad to all of humankind with a message suitable for all people, in all places, at all times.
 Allah describes the Prophet as a mercy upon humankind.
 He, the Exalted, says:

 And We have not sent you, (O Muhammad), except as a mercy to the worlds.
 (Quran 21:107)

-Prophet Muhammad was the embodiment of mercy.
+Prophet Muhammad was the embodiment of rahmah.
 He showed gentleness and compassion to all those he came in contact with his family, orphans, friends, slaves, and strangers.

 And by the Mercy of God, you dealt with them gently.
-And had you been severe and harsh hearted, they would have broken away from about you; so pass over (their faults), and ask (Allah’s) Forgiveness for them… (Quran 3:159)
+Had you been severe and harsh hearted, they would have broken away from about you; so pass over (their faults), and ask (Allah’s) Forgiveness for them… (Quran 3:159)